 Adriaan de Jongh will be at GDC '17 in San Francisco.
 Get in touch to meet him there: email@example.com

-Everything in the game is hand-drawn, scanned in, placed, layered manually, and then animated.
-All sounds are mouth sounds.
+Everything in Hidden Folks is draw by hand, scanned in, placed, layered manually, animated, and scripted.
+All sounds you'll hear originate from the developers' mouths.
 There are no time limits, no points, just areas with a bunch of folks and objects to be found.
-The game will feature around 20-30 areas with themes like the camping, the desert, a factory, the suburbs, and many more.
-Expect updates with more areas.
+The game will initially feature around 15 areas with themes like the camping, the desert, a factory, the suburbs, and many more; and you can expect more areas later.